SabeloCodes/covid/README.md

 or
 `$ node main.js`

+NB - make sure the computer volume is up.
+When running the script it will speak out loud so you know it's started and you can confirm you can hear it.

 when computer calls out "success" or anything.. go back to your browser and keep switching until you get a good response (they are often too busy and return 249 without giving an error message) and book your test :)